jeejeejango/weblogic-docker-sample/README.md

 # WebLogic Docker sample with applications
-This docker image is built using the sample [here](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-domain-home-in-image)
+This docker sample is built using the [WebLogic on Docker](https://github.com/oracle/docker-images/tree/master/OracleWebLogic) and the [12213-domain-home-in-image](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-domain-home-in-image)

 ## Running the WebLogic sample
 This is a quick instructions on running the weblogic servers in docker container.
 We will create the following servers: